henok-6411/reading-notes/class-26-reading.md

 - What does a component’s lifecycle refer to?

+    it refers the cycle from creation to unmount from the DOM.This cycle have four major steps initialization,mounting,updating and unmounting.

 - Why are functional components preferred over class components?

+    It's less complicated and shorter to write.

 - What is wrong with the following code?
  ``` import React, {useState, useEffect} from 'react';